x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/org-config-transfer-attributes/retention-policy-tags.md

 - Ent_O365_Hybrid
 - Hybrid
 - M365-email-calendar
-description: "Organization configuration transfer attributes can be copied by the Hybrid Configuration Wizard from your on-premises organization to Exchange Online to help simplify your hybrid deployment"
+description: "The available Retention Policy Tag attributes that are copied by the Hybrid Configuration Wizard from your on-premises organization to Exchange Online."
 ---

 # Retention Policy Tags attributes